When should you start taking collagen? Curious if you’re too young? Too old? Is it too soon or too (*gasp*) late?

 When should you start taking collagen?

-Well, most sources (including us) talk about needing more collagen when you hit your mid-20s.
+As we explored in reasons why you should take a collagen supplement, most sources (including us) talk about needing more collagen when you hit your mid-20s.
 Why?
 Because studies prove that once you reach 25-30, your body starts producing less collagen (thank you aging process).
 You’ll only lose a small amount at first, but by the time you’re 40, it could be 1% per year.
 And it continues to get worse.
 Collagen loss is one of the ugly truths of aging.

 We ain’t trying to scare ya, we trying to prepare ya.

 This isn’t a scare tactic (though many would argue you should be scared!)
 We’re simply offering a PSA.
+You shouldn’t ever wait to start eating foods high in collagen and/or using a high-quality collagen supplement.

 Everyone, at any age, can benefit from collagen consumption.
 Of course the older you get, the more you’ll need to compensate for ongoing and continually increasing collagen loss.